LibrariesHacked/librarieshacked.github.io/_posts/2020-09-24-web-accessibility.md

 #### Be careful of putting information in images

 Many people use screen readers.
-Images cannot be read, unless they have alternative text.
+Images cannot be read, unless alternative text content is provided.

 Lots of library websites link to resources by their logo.
 To library staff, these are treasured and expensive e-resources.
 To the public it's a meaningless series of logos they're unlikely to follow.